madskristensen/SvgViewer/README.md

 ![Adornment](art/adornment.png)

-The rendered image is updated every time the .svg document is being saved to disk.
+The rendered image is updated live while typing to provide instant feedback on changes made to the document.

 ## License
 [Apache 2.0](LICENSE)